Heliote225/thermo_simulator/README.md

 STEP 5
   now, you can delete le folder thermo_simulator using: rm -rf thermo_simulator/

-Now the project is correctly deployed!
+Now the project is correctly deployed! and you can start enjoying the product

 All you have to do now is opening a navigator on another device (Computer or Mobile phone) and enter the local ip adress of your raspberry pi.
+Then feed the connexion form by putting "root" as user name and "root" as password.

 Have fun!!!

+if you want more information about the project (electronic system + more configuration), read this blog: www.google.com